 LatinoJustice PRLDEF works to create a more just society by using and challenging the rule of law to secure transformative, equitable and accessible justice, by empowering our community and by fostering leadership through advocacy and education.
-For more than 40 years, LatinoJustice PRLDEF has acted as an advocate against injustices throughout New York and beyond.
-To learn more about LatinoJustice, visit www.latinojustice.org.
+For nearly 50 years, LatinoJustice PRLDEF has acted as an advocate against injustices throughout the country.
+To learn more about LatinoJustice, visit www.LatinoJustice.org

 The Asian American Legal Defense and Education Fund (AALDEF), a New York-based national organization founded in 1974, protects and promotes the civil rights of Asian Americans.
 By combining litigation, advocacy, education, and organizing, AALDEF works with Asian American communities across the country to secure human rights for all.
 AALDEF focuses on critical issues affecting Asian Americans, including immigrant rights, voting rights and democracy, economic justice for workers, educational equity, housing and environmental justice, and the elimination of anti-Asian violence.